 - In 2022 , together with local residents and other groups, we planted around 650 native trees for the Queen’s Platinum Jubilee.

 - We celebrate our wonderful local wildlife through our summer walks programme and our wildlife sightings page.
 Add your sightings by following the link below, or share your photos on our group Facebook page.
-Our most recent sightings report is listed in recent news at the bottom of this page.

 What you can do …